Christopher-Hayes/fedi-act/README.md

 - Hide muted content on external servers if enabled
 - Requires only your home server domain to work

+## This fork

+- Includes the [PR from @nachtjasmin](https://github.com/Lartsch/FediAct/pull/75) to fix FediAct breaking styling on other pages
+- Minor fixes to allow button icons to highlight more reliably when you click on reply/boost/favorite/bookmark

 ## Navigation

 - [Installation](#installation)